kyverno/website/content/en/docs/Writing policies/verify-images.md

 ## Offline Registries

-In Kyverno 1.8.0, the policy-level setting `failurePolicy` when set to `Ignore` additionally means that failing calls to image registries will be ignored.
+The policy-level setting `failurePolicy` when set to `Ignore` additionally means that failing calls to image registries will be ignored.
 This allows for Pods to not be blocked if the registry is offline, useful in situations where images already exist on the nodes.

 ## Known Issues